weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 3.7 Theorem The subsequential limits of a sequence {p,) in a metric space X form a closed subset of X.

-Proof Let E* be the set of all subsequential limits of {p,) and let ¢ be a limit point of E* We have to show that g € E*.
+Proof Let E* be the set of all subsequential limits of {p,) and let c be a limit point of E* We have to show that g € E*.

 Choose n, so that p, # g.
 (If no such n, exists, then E* has only one point, and there is nothing to prove.)
 Put 6 =d(g, p,).
 Suppose n,, ...,n;_y are chosen.
-Since ¢q is a limit point of E*, there is an x € E* with d(x,q)<27'6.
+Since cq is a limit point of E*, there is an x € E* with d(x,q)<27'6.
 Since x € E* there is an n;>n;_; such that d(x, p,) <2~'6.
 Thus